smithy-lang/smithy-kotlin/docs/design/domain-class-types-in-kotlin-sdk.md

 The Smithy [weather example's](https://awslabs.github.io/smithy/quickstart.html#complete-example) `GetCity` operation is used as an example model description.
 The operation takes a `GetCityInput` and returns a `GetCityOutput`.
-We will focus on the input type below to show how each approach is expressed and responds to change.
+We will focus on the input type below to show how normal and data classes would be generated and respond to model updates.

 ```
 structure GetCityInput {